maxvfischer/DIY-CNC-machine/README.md

 ![attach_side_plate_motors_1](./images/build/frame/attach_side_plate_motors_7.jpg)

 To attach the stepper motors to the side plates, the 4 M3 screws locking the gear box onto the motor were removed.
+Save these as they will be used later on to attach the power supply and Arduino.

 ![attach_side_plate_motors_1](./images/build/frame/attach_side_plate_motors_8.jpg)

 ![attach_side_plate_motors_1](./images/build/frame/attach_side_plate_motors_9.jpg)

 The stepper motors were then inserted into the large holes on the side plates, facing inwards.
 4 40 mm M3 screws were used to lock each stepper motor onto the side plates.
-Remember to attach the motors so that the cables are facing in the direction of
+The motors should be attached so that the cables are facing in the direction of the two bridge beams.

 ![attach_side_plate_motors_1](./images/build/frame/attach_side_plate_motors_10.jpg)